ceos-org/stac-collection-and-granule-discovery-best-practices/collection-metadata.md

 > **CEOS-STAC-REQ-7510 - Absolute links [Requirement]**<a name="BP-7510"></a>
 >
 > "href" attributes in links or assets shall use absolute paths and not relative paths in CEOS STAC collection metadata records.

+> **CEOS-STAC-REC-7520 - Parent relation [Recommendation]**<a name="BP-7520"></a>
+>
+> Implementations should not use the rel="parent" relation in STAC collection encodings as the original collection may be referenced or included in a federated catalog below a different parent.
+>

 ## 7.6 CEOS-ARD